jay-tux/nexion/player/world_fow_cities.md

  Majority | ![stout] (artificers, traders)
- Minorities | ![hill] (miners), ![lightfoot] (farmers, traders), ![tiefling] (traders, bartenders) Crime rates | Low; however, violent riots against the *Negosy* are becoming more and more common Religion | ![todo] (halfling religion) is officially the only religion in Woodfield, but any other religion is tolerated as well
+ Minorities | ![hill] (miners), ![lightfoot] (farmers, traders), ![tiefling] (traders, bartenders) Crime rates | Low; however, violent riots against the *Negosy* are becoming more and more common Religion | Votthoboveigh is officially the only religion in Woodfield, but any other religion is tolerated as well

 ## Avalon ![avalon]
 There are no cities on the mystical, anomalous island of Avalon.
 At least, not known to any person on Nexion.

 ## Seas and Oceans
 Very little is known about the aquatic cities of the triton.
 The three cities below (Chilca, Libag and Huicun) are the only known cities, mostly because they have floating harbors from where trade exists.
 The only inhabitants are triton.
 Government, size, and crime rates are always unknown.
-The only accepted religion in their cities is the tritons' only religion, ![todo].
+The only accepted religion in their cities is the tritons' only religion, Degat.

 [//]: # (links)
 [h_ice]: https://img.shields.io/badge/-Hills_of_Ice-brown